Anti-Armenian sentiment in Turkey: Contemporary

 Anti-Armenian sentiment persists in Turkey on institutional and social levels.
 Turkish professor Cenk Saraçoğlu argues that anti-Armenian attitudes in Turkey "are no longer constructed and shaped by social interactions between the 'ordinary people' ...
 Rather, the Turkish media and state promote and disseminate an overtly anti-Armenian discourse."

 The term 'Armenian' is frequently used in politics to discredit political opponents.
 In 2008, Canan Arıtman, a deputy of İzmir from the Republican People's Party (CHP), called President Abdullah Gül an 'Armenian'.
 Arıtman was then prosecuted for "insulting" the president.
 Similarly, in 2010, Turkish journalist Cem Büyükçakır approved a comment on his website claiming that President Abdullah Gül's mother was an Armenian.
 Büyükçakır was then sentenced to 11 months in prison for “insulting President [Abdullah] Gül”.

 In February 2004, the journalist Hrant Dink published an article in the Armenian newspaper Agos titled "The Secret of Sabiha Hatun" in which a former Gaziantep resident, Hripsime Sebilciyan, claimed to be Sabiha Gökçen's niece, implying that the Turkish nationalist hero Gökçen had Armenian ancestry.
 The mere notion that Gökçen could have been Armenian caused an uproar throughout Turkey as Dink himself even came under fire, most notably by newspaper columnists and Turkish ultra-nationalist groups, which labeled him a traitor.
-A US consul dispatch leaked by WikiLeaks and penned by an official from the consulate in Istanbul observed that the entire affair "exposed an ugly streak of racism in Turkish society."

 In 2010, during a football match between Bursaspor and Beşiktaş J.K., fans of Bursaspor chanted: "Armenian dogs support Beşiktaş".
 The chant was presumably in reference to the fact that Alen Markaryan, the leader of the Beşiktaş fan base, is of Armenian descent.

 In March 2015, the mayor of Ankara, Melih Gökçek, filed a formal complaint on defamation charges against journalist Hayko Bağdat because he called him an Armenian.
 The complainant's petitioned that the statements by the journalist are "false and include insult and libel".
 Gökçek stated that the term "Armenian" meant "disgust".
 Gökçek sued Bağdat for 10,000 liras under a civil lawsuit.
 In another case Bağdat was initially sentenced to 105 days imprisonment for insulting Gökçek with the term Armenian.
 The sentence was converted into a fine of 1,160 Turkish Lira.